Ic-ks/restartable-flow/README.md

-If `StateFlows<T>`, `SharingStarted.WhileSubscribed(1337)`, and `ViewModels` are your daily bread, feel free to jump straight to the <a href="#intro">restart implementation</a> below and skip the intro 🧐 If you're a code enthusiast who prefers to skip the clutter, open the minimal working example on
+If `StateFlows<T>`, `SharingStarted.WhileSubscribed(1337)`, and `ViewModels` are your daily bread, feel free to jump straight to the <a href="#intro">restart implementation</a> below and skip the intro 🧐 If you're a code enthusiast who prefers to skip the written clutter, open the minimal working example on
 <a href="https://github.com/Ic-ks/restartable-flow">GitHub</a>.

 ### Intro ###

 Compose screens often display asynchronously loaded data provided as `StateFlow<ScreenState>` by a `ViewModel`.
 It's inevitable that exceptions might occur during data retrieval, prompting the question of how to recover from errors.
-A user-triggered retry provides a simple solution, but implementing it becomes less satisfying when faced with a cumbersome `flow.retryWhen {}`.
+A user-triggered retry provides a simple solution, but implementing it with `Flow.retryWhen {...}` becomes less satisfying if you must do it for every screen.
+Especially when you also want to handle a second case: A user-triggered refresh without an error.
+So if you are tired to write boilerplate code over and over again, then you are at the right place.
-Now, let's dive into some example code.
+Only a few lines are needed to solve this problem, but first, let's dive into some example code to get a better understanding of the problem.

 #### Defining Screen States ####